 Your shoes: Your feet are doing a lot of work while you exercise, especially if you run, so make sure you are getting the right pair to support your arches and ankles and giving your toes enough room to move.
 It's not just about investing in an expensive pair, however: you should buy your shoes based on your exercise — whether it's hiking, running, or a cardio class.
 For example, while you can run in any kind of shoe, buying a pair that's not made for running can lead to overuse injuries.
 To start, we've got a video on how to pick the right running shoe for you.

-Your pants: It's not that less-expensive pairs of exercise pants are bad — they're cheap and usually fit well, and you can collect a bunch to keep them in rotation.
-It's just that cheaper pants tend to lose shape, pill, and fade much faster than a better-constructed, more expensive pair.
+Your pants: It's not that less expensive pairs of exercise pants are bad — they're affordable and usually fit well, and you can collect a bunch to keep them in rotation.
+It's just that cheaper pants tend to lose shape, pill, and fade much faster than a better constructed, more expensive pair.
 Plus, quality exercise pants tend to have little details, like strategically placed venting or tiny pockets to hold your house keys, which can help your performance while you work out.
+Depending on your needs, you may want to splurge on a high-quality pair or two — or you may find a more affordable option that works well for you.